wp-plugins/post-status-notifier-lite/readme.txt

 * The Lite version features two notification rules and one CC email
 * Premium version: Optional **logging**: Logs status changes based on your rules
 * Premium version: **Dashboard widget** showing the latest log entries
+* Premium version: **SMTP support** the plugin can send the notification mails via your SMTP server
 * Get the [Premium version](http://codecanyon.net/item/post-status-notifier/4809420) for unlimited access

 What customers say: